cbinzer/deno-kv-insights/README.md

 - Delete one or many selected entries
 - Export selected entries in JSON Lines format: https://jsonlines.org/
 - Import entries from JSON Lines format: https://jsonlines.org/
+- Subscribe to the KV queue to see all published values
+- Publish values to KV queue

 The project was implemented for the Deno KV Hackathon (06/12/2023 - 06/15/2023).